Mercy (Kanye West song): Music video

 West released a black-and-white image of a Lamborghini on his Twitter account, serving as promotion for the video.
-The music video was directed by prior West collaborator, Brandyn Tan, who has helmed prior West videos, such as "Welcome to Heartbreak" and "Paranoid".
-It was filmed in a university at Qatar Foundation's parking garage in Doha, Qatar, while West was producing his short film, Cruel Summer.
-On June 6, West "unleashed the deceptively minimalist video" onto his Website.
+Directed by Nabil, it was filmed in a university at Qatar Foundation's parking garage in Doha, Qatar, while West was producing his short film, Cruel Summer.
+On June 6, West "unleashed the deceptively minimalist video" onto his website.
 The video was shot in a wide aspect ratio, featuring the artists performing in what appears to be a parking garage as the camera pans smoothly across the space.
 A Lamborghini Gallardo LP560-4 is prominently displayed in the background, adding to the video's sleek aesthetic.
-The video contains numerous cameos by other artists signed to GOOD, including Kid Cudi, Cyhi the Prynce, and Teyana Taylor.
-In the video, Big Sean is wearing a turban-styled headpiece as he raps first.
-At the end of the clip, a Lamborghini Gallardo moves past the screen, and the artists are gone from the scene after it passes by.
 Marc Hogan of Spin praised the video for its minimalistic black-and-white visuals, primarily featuring West and his collaborates exuding style and attitude.
 He highlighted the sequence coinciding with the song's synth lift as the visual peak, noting the moment when two versions of West appear simultaneously as a standout creative choice.
 Carrie Batton of Pitchfork described the video as a minimalist yet visually striking black-and-white production, notable for its use of leather outfits, keffiyehs, and sharply composed camera angles that enhance its stylish presentation.

 Live performances

-The song's debut performance was at The O2 Arena in London, during West's Watch the Throne Tour in May 2012, with West performing his portion of the song.
+The song's debut performance was at the O2 Arena in London, during West's Watch the Throne Tour in May 2012, with him performing his portion of the song.
 Big Sean performed the song with Pusha T and 2 Chainz during his 2012 setlist at Summer Jam, which was described as a "possibly a show-stealing performance".
-At the 2012 BET Awards, all four featured rappers performed the song live, with a stage design that included a Lamborghini model as part of the set.
+At the 2012 BET Awards in July, all four featured rappers performed the song live, with a stage design that included a Lamborghini model as part of the set.
 Los Angeles Times critic Randall Roberts observed that the performance reached its peak when West transitioned into his hit "Cold", followed by an improved freestyle on "New God Flow" that ended in a powerful, rhythm-driven breakdown.
+"Mercy" was later included on the set lists of The Yeezus Tour (2013–14), Saint Pablo Tour (2016), Free Larry Hoover Benefit Concert (2021), and Ye Live Concert Tour (2026).